liquidapps-io/docs/docs/developers/cron-getting-started.md

 ```

 LiquidScheduler is an on chain cron solution for EOS based actions.
-One use case would be setting up LiquidOracle fetches on a continual basis.
+One use case would be setting up LiquidHarmony (oracle) fetches on a continual basis.
 Another great place to understand the service is in the [unit tests](https://github.com/liquidapps-io/zeus-sdk/blob/master/boxes/groups/services/cron-dapp-service/test/cron.spec.js).

 ## Prerequisites